dustinpfister/blog_posts/_posts/js-path-find.md

 layout: post
 categories: js
 id: 528
-updated: 2020-09-27 09:07:34
+updated: 2021-03-31 11:13:43
-version: 1.16
+version: 1.17
 ---

 In javaScript [path finding](https://en.wikipedia.org/wiki/Pathfinding) is a subject that will come up when making certain games and projects that require finding a path from one cell position to another in a 2d grid typically.
-It is a major part of game development when it comes to any style of game that requires such methods, as well as any kind of piratical application also.
-There are many game frameworks that might have this built in, there are also well know javaScript dependencies such as [pathfinding.js](https://github.com/qiao/PathFinding.js/) that [can be used](https://qiao.github.io/PathFinding.js/visual/) to make quick work of this aspect of javaScript Game development by making it part of the apparitions dependences.
+It is a major part of game development when it comes to any style of game that requires such methods, as well as any kind of practical application also.

+There are many game frameworks that might have this built in, there are also well know javaScript dependencies such as [pathfinding.js](https://github.com/qiao/PathFinding.js/) that [can be used](https://qiao.github.io/PathFinding.js/visual/) to make quick work of this aspect of javaScript Game development by making it part of the applications dependences.

 However pathfinding.js is a little bloated, it comes with a collection of methods for path finding rather than just one tired yet true solution.
-It is also true that pathfinding.js no longer appears to be supported, which is not always such a bad thing might you, it is true that if something is not broken there might very well not be a need to fix it after all.
-Still there might be a need to work out a custom solution for path finding for a number of other reasons that might come up, so in this post I will be writing about making a custom path finding method in javaScript.
+It is also true that pathfinding.js no longer appears to be supported, which is not always such a bad thing mind you.
+It is true that if something is not broken there might very well not be a need to fix it after all, that sort of things happens now and then and that might very well be the case with pathinging.js.

+Still there might be a need to work out a custom solution for path finding for a number of other reasons that might come up, including just making something that is a little lighter, so in this post I will be writing about making a custom path finding method in javaScript.
 I have not tested this solution extensively, but it is based off of what I have studied in pathfinder.js, and in any case it should still serve as a decent starting point for this sort of thing.

 <!-- more -->